One-Loop Quantum Effects in Carroll Scalars: Introduction

-The above set of ideas shaped up \cite{Bagchi:2022emh} in a more generic proposal for Carrollian holography, which states that correlation functions in a conformal Carrollian field theory gives the scattering amplitudes in asymptotically flat space-time, in the modified Mellin basis.
-This was further strengthened \cite{bagchi2023ads} by reproducing 3 dimensional (including one null time-like direction) conformal Carroll correlation functions by taking flat space limit of AdS$_4$ Witten diagrams.
-Another parallel approach of connecting celestial holography with Carroll symmetric dual field theory via sourced Carroll Ward identities \cite{Donnay:2022wvx, Donnay:2022aba}, and pure intrinsic symmetry based treatment \cite{Saha:2023hsl} has been recently developed .
-It should also be mentioned that for 2+1 dimensional bulk, a large number of results have been derived using the 2 dimensional boundary conformal Carrollian theories.
-These include thermal and entanglement entropy \cite{Bagchi:2012cy, Barnich:2012xq, Bagchi:2014iea}, progresses towards the bootstrap program \cite{Bagchi:2016geg}, bulk reconstruction \cite{Hartong:2015usd} among others.
+The above set of ideas led to a more generic proposal for Carrollian holography \cite{Bagchi:2022emh}, which states that correlation functions in a conformal Carrollian field theory give the scattering amplitudes in asymptotically flat space-time, in the modified Mellin basis.
+This was further strengthened \cite{bagchi2023ads} by reproducing 3D (including one null time-like direction) conformal Carroll correlation functions by taking the flat space limit of AdS$_4$ Witten diagrams.
+Another parallel approach of connecting celestial holography with Carroll-symmetric dual field theory via sourced Carroll Ward identities \cite{Donnay:2022wvx, Donnay:2022aba}, and a pure intrinsic-symmetry-based treatment \cite{Saha:2023hsl} were recently developed.
+It should also be mentioned that for $\left(2+1\right)$-dimensional bulk, many results have been derived using the 2D boundary conformal Carrollian theories.
+These include thermal and entanglement entropy \cite{Bagchi:2012cy, Barnich:2012xq, Bagchi:2014iea}, progress towards the bootstrap program \cite{Bagchi:2016geg}, and bulk reconstruction \cite{Hartong:2015usd} among others.